-t was hard to distinguish one day from another on the island.
-The weather had settled in for a period of prolonged calm, and the Sun rose and set in a cloudless sky.
+IT WAS HARD to distinguish one day from another on the island.
+The weather had settled in for a period of prolonged calm, and the sun rose and set in a cloudless sky.
 But there was no danger of monotony, for there was far too much to learn and do.